 Men’s swimming: Badgers send swimmers to compete at NCAA Championships

-This past Saturday, the University of Wisconsin guys’ swimming group sent a pair of Badgers to compete in Austin, Texas, for a countrywide name.
-Cameron Tysoe and MJ Mao were those up at the block representing the “Grateful Red” on the NCAA championships.
-Junior swimmer, Cameron Tysoe, earned himself an important point-out All-American honor and took the tenth location inside the 2 hundred-backyard backstrokes at this yr’s finals.
+This past Saturday, the University of Wisconsin guys’ swimming group sent a pair of Badgers to compete in Austin, Texas, for a national title.
+Cameron Tysoe and MJ Mao were those up at the block representing the “Grateful Red” at the NCAA championships.
+Junior swimmer, Cameron Tysoe, earned himself an important point-out All-American honor and took the tenth place in the 2 hundred-backyard backstroke at this year’s finals.
 Tysoe began the day with a non-public record within the same 200-yard backstroke occasion he’d later qualify for, clocking a time of one:39.
-Eighty seconds in the morning prelims which earned him a niche in the finals.
+Eighty seconds in the morning prelims, which earned him a spot in the finals.
 His blistering time was exact for the second great in UW history.
-Three weeks previous, Tysoe swam his way to nationals using posting a quickly-to-be-broken non-public first-class time as nicely.
+Three weeks previous, Tysoe swam his way to nationals using posting a quickly-to-be-broken non-public first-class time as well.